mikub97/ABM_car_traffic/README.md

 Overall opinion

 	c.
 Consider how many \'opinions\' we want to have in our model?
 Would it be a sort of bipartisan model with people being either democrats or republicans?
 Or perhaps we could have a plurality of opinions?
-Would it be possible to have a gradient of opinions, so a \'far right\' would be more likely to be influenced by someone on the right than a leftist?
+Would it be possible to have a gradient of opinions, so a \'far right\' would be more likely to be influenced by someone on the right than a leftist? --\> *this could be possible with a likert scale and if a distance is more than 2 then the influence doesn't happen?
+So 1-far right, 2-right, 3-center, 4-left, 5-far left? just noting down this idea, we don't have to implement it.*

 3\.
 Create a webpage through which we could display visualizations (thank you Michał)